About YiGram

 Source policy

-Legge public domain + Hatcher CC-BY + classical self-translated
+Legge public domain + Hatcher © (redistribute-intact) + classical self-translated

-Legge (1882) public-domain translation is quoted directly; Bradford Hatcher (2009) under CC-BY 4.0 with dofollow attribution at up to 200 words per page; Wang Bi, Zhu Xi, and Bushi Zhengzong quoted in original Chinese with English translations by YiGram Editorial.
+Legge (1882) public-domain translation is quoted directly; Bradford Hatcher (2011) reproduced intact under his explicit permission to redistribute his work with its copyright notice; Wang Bi, Zhu Xi, and Bushi Zhengzong quoted in original Chinese with English translations by YiGram Editorial.
 No third-party modern English translation is reused.